fengxuanrui/fengxuanrui.github.io/_pages/about.md

 Preprints
 ------
-· (Preprint) Quantitative Propagation of Chaos for 2D Viscous Vortex Model on the Whole Space.
-Joint work with Zhenfu Wang.
+· With Zhenfu Wang, Quantitative Propagation of Chaos for 2D Viscous Vortex Model on the Whole Space.
+Submitted to Peking Mathematical Journal.
 [Arxiv](https://arxiv.org/pdf/2310.05156.pdf)